Toronto pop star the Weeknd tops Juno Awards nominations with six nods

 Whether the superstar plans to attend the Junos at Edmonton's Rogers Place still hasn't been announced.
 The event will be broadcast March 13 on CBC and CBC Gem.

-This marks the first time the Junos have toured since the start of the pandemic.
-The show has been held in Toronto for the past two years.
+“We've been working with the host committee for six years to bring the Junos back,” he said after the nominations were announced.

+“It's been 19 years since we were last there, so we're really, really excited.”

-Other big contenders include Lavigne, the Napanee, Ont. pop-punk princess who competes for the throne with Calgary pop royalty McRae.
-The two singers go up against each other in four categories — single, album, pop album and fan choice.
+Other big contenders include Lavigne, the Napanee, Ont. pop-punk princess who competes for the throne with Calgary pop royalty McRae, who rose to fame in the pandemic with “You Broke Me First.”
+The two singers go up against each other in four categories - single, album, pop album and fan choice.

 Lavigne's fifth nomination is for artist of the year, while McRae's is for songwriter.